 Many homeowners opt to install a roof heating system that melts ice and snow two or three feet from the roof edges, as well as the gutters.
 These attractive roof heating panels are installed along the roof edge and are available in a variety of colors to complement the look of your home.
 If you’re even more serious about keeping snow and ice from collecting on your roof, you can discreetly install a low-voltage roof heating system under your entire roof.
 The only evidence of the system would be a small, roof-mounted snow sensor that automatically activates the system only when needed.
 This is one of the must recommended roof heating systems on the market.

-The thin, semi-conductive, low-voltage polymer heating element (shown in the photo to the left) can be cut to size on the job site and can even be nailed or stapled through, making installation quick and easy.
+The thin, semi-conductive, low-voltage polymer heating element (shown in the photo to the left) can be cut to size on the job site.
+The thin panel can even be nailed or stapled through, making installation quick and easy.
 (However, care must be taken to avoid stapling or nailing through the bus braids of the panel.)
 The heating element is polypropylene fused during fabrication to achieve water proofing and ensure that the panel is protected from alkaline, salts and harmful UV rays.
 It can be installed under new or existing asphalt, shake, or tile shingles, so it’s excellent for new construction or remodeling projects.
 This system can also be installed to safely heat metal roofs.

 Automated roof heating systems can be invaluable when it comes to preventing ice dams and protecting your home.
-A good example of a variety of proven roof deicing options is available from Warmzone, a trusted radiant heat provider based in Utah.
+A good example of a variety of proven roof de-icing options is available from Warmzone, a trusted radiant heat provider based in Utah.
 Their roof heating experts will walk you through the options and be happy to explain more about any of the systems – without any sales pressure.
-So if you are searching for the best radiant roof deicing system for your home, make sure you deal with the best in the industry and call the professionals at Warmzone 888.488.9276.
+So if you are searching for the best radiant roof de-icing system for your home, make sure you deal with an experienced, trusted leader in the industry that offers a variety of options.

 BACK TO ARTICLES HOME